aerosengart/aerosengart.github.io/_posts/2022-08-23-multiomics.md

 ---

 That's just the abstract!
-Read the full journal article at the [MDPI](https://doi.org/10.3390/metabo12090774).
+Read the full journal article at [MDPI](https://doi.org/10.3390/metabo12090774).